sqtran/sqtran.github.io/_posts/2016-09-02-Impala-Kerberos-setup.md

 ---
-layout: default
+layout: single
 title: Impala Datasource with Kerberos
+date: 2016-09-02
+#categories: jboss jdv impala kerberos datasource
 ---

-## Impala Datasource with Kerberos

-These are instructions on setting up an EAP Datasource with Kerberos authentication on Windows.
+These are instructions on setting up an Impala EAP Datasource with Kerberos authentication on Windows.
 Make sure you install your Impala drivers as a module too.
 See previous post on how to do that if you haven't already done so.

+## Configuration

+### System Properties
 Add the following system-properties in your standalone.xml (or domain.xml) configuration.
 Note that `<system-properties>` are at the same level as `<extensions>`.